MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Msiexec.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Msiexec
+# msiexec

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-## Msiexec
+## msiexec
 Provides the means to install, modify, and perform operations on Windows Installer from the command line.
-For the syntax and examples of how to use this command, see [Msiexec](http://go.microsoft.com/fwlink/?LinkId=94329).
+for the syntax and examples of how to use this command, see [msiexec](http://go.microsoft.com/fwlink/?LinkId=94329).